pixijs/pixijs.com/.github/SHOWCASE.md

   imageUrl: string; // Path to the showcase image
-  link: string; // URL to live project/demo alt?: string; // Alt text for screen readers isSponsored?: boolean; // Mark only if you're an official sponsor isOpenSource?: boolean; // Is your code open source?
+  link: string; // URL to live project/demo alt?: string; // Alt text for screen readers sponsoredLink?: string; // Add only if you're an official sponsor openSourceLink?: string; // URL to the open source repository (if applicable) }
-}
 ```